insoutt/punku/README.md

 # @insoutt/punku

-`punku` is a simple yet powerful React hook form library designed to seamlessly integrate React applications with Laravel APIs.
-Inspired by the simplicity and functionality of [Inertia.js Form Helper for React](https://inertiajs.com/forms#react), `punku` helps streamline form handling, validation, and HTTP requests in your React components.
+`punku` is a React hook for easy form handling and validation when consuming Laravel APIs.

 ---

 ## Installation

+To add `punku` to your project, simply run:

 ```bash
 npm install @insoutt/punku